Symbol

 • recursion → fractal

 When you contemplate geometry, you are reflecting on the architecture of awareness itself.
 So geometry is the purest form of symbol because it is reality before story, meaning before language, consciousness before thought.
-That’s why ancient traditions—from Egypt to Greece to India—treated geometry not as math but as the mirror of the soul.
+That’s why ancient traditions—from Egypt to Greece to India—treated geometry not so much as math but rather as the mirror of the soul.

 reincarnation.jpg